pulumi/pulumi/docs/design/mugl.md

 * Every object is a resource; data objects are serialized as regular JSON (and hence must be acyclic).

+* As such, rather than "vertices", the section is labeled "resources".

 * All resource objects have a fixed schema.

 * All resource monikers are "stable" (see below).